PHS1XO/discord-bot-lua-obfuscator/README.md

 # Original code: https://github.com/yunglean4171

-Simple discord bot written in python obfuscating lua files sent by user on specified channel (also works in direct messages).
+Simple discord bot written in python for obfuscating lua files sent by a user in a specific channel (also works in direct messages).
 Useful for securing your lua scripts (work with fivem/roblox etc resources).

 ```